Links

 Since different cloud platforms use different identity and access management infrastructures and have different working mechanisms, their requirements may differ.
 But, at the end of the day, all we need is an authorized account with list and control permissions on cloud assets.

-Investigators and analysts can add a cloud account to Binalyze AIR Console in two different ways.
-They can add cloud accounts using either the Endpoint or Cloud Platforms pages.
+Investigators and analysts can add a cloud account to the Binalyze AIR Console by using the Assets page:

 The configurations that need to be performed according to the cloud platforms are listed below.